 This clause describes the detailed STI Certificate management process and the interaction model between the Service Provider, the STI-PA, and the STI-CA for acquiring STI Certificates.

-The SHAKEN certificate management process encompasses the following high-level process functions that will be performed by the Service Provider and ar detailed in the subsequent clauses of the document:
+The SHAKEN certificate management process encompasses the following high-level process functions that will be performed by the Service Provider as detailed in the subsequent clauses of the document:

 STI-PA Account Registration and Service Provider Authorization.